nakiamo/pinar-gultekin-twitter-analysis/docs/project_progress.md

 ## Reference Points
 - Network analysis methodology is complete and can be used as a template
 - Time series analysis provides temporal context for other analyses
+- Text analysis data is verified and ready for topic modeling
 - Each analysis should have its own methodology document
 - Keep documentation updated as analyses progress